Mitchell Davey

 Mitchell James Ryan Davey (born 22 March 1990, in Ayr, Queensland) is an Australian former motorcycle speedway rider.

 Career

 Davey first rode in the British leagues for Glasgow Tigers during the 2008 Premier League speedway season.

-In 2018, he was made captain of Birmingham Brummies during the 2018 National League speedway season but suffered a serious crash at the start of the season in May.
+In 2018, Davey was made captain of Birmingham Brummies during the 2018 National League speedway season but suffered a serious crash at the start of the season in May.

-After six months recovering from vertebrae damage, a punctured lung, a broken shoulder blade and multiple broken ribs, he retired at the end of the 2018 season.
+After six months recovering from vertebrae damage, a punctured lung, a broken shoulder blade and multiple broken ribs, Davey retired at the end of the 2018 season.